 How do I filter Templates in Cricut Design Space

 You can also filter the templates or use the search field to narrow the templates down to what you are looking for.
-When you select your template will it then put the template on your canvas with a warning stating that its just a reference.
+When you select your template and put the template on your canvas it will come with a warning stating that it’s just a reference.

 How do I use a Template in Cricut Design Space?

-Lets say we are making a tote bag.
+Let’s say we are making a tote bag.
 We will find a tote to help us size the graphic to the right size and position it where we want the image on the tote bag.
-This is only a outline to reference for sizing and positioning.
+This is only an outline to reference for sizing and positioning.